K-62 (Kansas highway): Route description

-K-62 begins in rural Jackson County at K-16.
-It proceeds north through rolling hills filled with fields.
-2 mi north of its terminus, it crosses Soldier Creek for the first of three times, and proceeds another two miles to cross the creek again, before entering Soldier, the only city the highway passes directly through.
-In the town, K-62 turns west on Jackson Street for a block, and turns north again on 2nd Street.
-After leaving the town to the north, the remaining two miles of highway before entering Nemaha County, wind through tree laden hills, where it crosses Soldier Creek for the final time.
+K-62's southern terminus is at K-16 west of Holton in rural Jackson County.
+It proceeds north through semi-forest ed rolling hills.
+After about 2.5 mi the highway crosses Soldier Creek.
+K-62 passes through an s-curve before intersecting 254th Road, which travels east to Circleville.
+The highway then intersects 262nd Road before crossing over Soldier Creek again.
+K-62 then enters Soldier as First Street.
+K-62 continues a short distance to Jackson Street, where it turns west.
+After one block, the highway turns back north onto Second Street.
+Just past an intersection with Friend Street, K-62 leaves the city and passes Soldier Cemetery.
+The remaining roughly 1.5 mi of highway before entering Nemaha County, wind through tree laden hills, where it crosses Soldier Creek for the final time.
 Upon entering Nemaha County, it resumes a due north course, and the terrain flattens considerably.
-K-62 continues through scenic rolling hills and fields before arriving at its northern terminus at K-9 2 mi southwest of Goff.
+K-62 continues through scenic rolling hills and fields before arriving at its northern terminus at K-9 southwest of Goff.

 The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2019, they determined that on average the traffic varied from 225 vehicles per day slightly north of Soldier to 380 vehicles per day near the southern terminus.
 K-62 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.